On the Peril of (Even a Little) Nonstationarity in Satisficing Regret Minimization: Introduction

 \subsection{Related Work}

-\paragraph{Nonstationary bandits.} Most work on nonstationary bandits evaluates performance through \emph{dynamic regret}, which compares the learner with the best arm at each round.
+\textbf{Nonstationary Bandits.} Most work on nonstationary bandits evaluates performance through \emph{dynamic regret}, which compares the learner with the best arm at each round.
 For piecewise-stationary environments with at most \(L\) segments, sliding-window and change-point-based methods achieve \(\widetilde{\mathcal O}(\sqrt{LT})\) dynamic regret \citep{garivier2011upper,auer2019adaptively}.
 Under a variation-budget model with total drift \(D\), the optimal rate is \(\widetilde{\mathcal O}(D^{1/3}T^{2/3})\) \citep{besbes2014stochastic,cheung2019learning}, and \citet{wei2021non} obtain the unified guarantee \(\widetilde{\mathcal O}(\min\{\sqrt{LT},D^{1/3}T^{2/3}\})\).
 These results address a stronger benchmark than ours: dynamic regret competes with the instantaneous best arm, whereas our objective only requires selecting an arm whose mean exceeds a fixed threshold.

-\paragraph{Stationary satisficing regret.} Our work is most closely related to the literature on threshold-based satisficing regret in stationary bandits. \citet{michel2022regret}, \citet{rouyer2024understanding}, and \citet{feng2024satisficing} study cumulative satisficing regret under a fixed threshold and show that, under realizability, constant regret is achievable in stationary settings.
+\textbf{Stationary Satisficing Regret.} Our work is most closely related to the literature on threshold-based satisficing regret in stationary bandits. \citet{michel2022regret}, \citet{rouyer2024understanding}, and \citet{feng2024satisficing} study cumulative satisficing regret under a fixed threshold and show that, under realizability, constant regret is achievable in stationary settings.
 Our paper shows that this phenomenon changes sharply under nonstationarity: once the environment may change at unknown times, constant satisficing regret is no longer achievable in general.

-\paragraph{Threshold-based pure exploration and other satisficing notions.} In stationary settings, threshold-based objectives are also studied in pure exploration under the name \emph{thresholding bandits} \citep{locatelli2016optimal,mukherjee2017thresholding}.
-These works aim to identify the arms whose means exceed a threshold and are evaluated by probability of error or sample complexity, rather than cumulative satisficing regret.
-Although such methods can identify a satisficing arm with high probability, a naive explore--then--exploit reduction is not sufficient to obtain optimal cumulative satisficing regret even in stationary problems \citep{michel2022regret,feng2024satisficing}.
+\textbf{Other Satisficing Notions.} In stationary settings, threshold-based objectives have also been studied in pure exploration under the name \emph{thresholding bandits} \citep{locatelli2016optimal,mukherjee2017thresholding}.
+There, the goal is to identify arms above a threshold, with performance measured by error probability or sample complexity rather than cumulative satisficing regret.
+Moreover, a naive explore--then--exploit reduction does not yield optimal cumulative satisficing regret even in the stationary case \citep{michel2022regret,feng2024satisficing}.

 \citet{russo2018satisficing} introduce a discounted notion of satisficing in stationary bandits, motivated by time-sensitive learning.
 Their setting and benchmark differ from ours: they study discounted regret rather than cumulative threshold shortfall.